Clinic will take place on UConn campus in Storrs; registration deadline is August 6.

 Huskies Defeat The Panthers In BIG EAST Matchup

-The 2016 season will mark the ninth for Margaret (Tietjen) Rodriguez as a full-time assistant coach at her alma mater.
-This will be her second year as associate head coach of the Huskies.
+The 2017 season will mark the 10th season for Margaret (Tietjen) Rodriguez as a full-time assistant coach at her alma mater.
+This will be her third year as associate head coach of the Huskies.

 A 1999 Connecticut graduate, Rodriguez played for the Huskies from 1995-98.
 She is tied for fourth on the all-time Husky scoring list with 128 points.
 Her 43 goals and 42 assists make her one of only four UConn alumni to be a part of the elite NCAA "40-40" Club.
 She played in 99 games, making 91 starts, and her teams had an overall record of 85-12-4.
 Rodriguez led her team to three NCAA quarterfinals and one NCAA final appearance in 1997.
 She earned All-BIG EAST second team honors in 1998 and was named Connecticut's Outstanding Senior Athlete that year.
 In 1997, she helped lead the Huskies to the National Championship game.
 After graduating with a Kinesiology/Fitness Management Degree from Connecticut, she went on to play professional soccer for three years in the WUSA.
 Rodriguez was drafted in the eighth round (64th pick overall) by the San Diego Spirit.
 She played two seasons (2001-02) with San Diego, and then finished out her professional career with the New York Power from 2003-04.